Nsayre/nds-docs/guides/Git.rst

 | **git branch**: List, create, or delete branches.
 | **git switch**: Switch between Git branches.
 | **git log**: Show a history of commits.
+| **git remote**: Manage set of tracked repos.

 Creating a New Repository
 =========================
 The following is the canonical way to capture the current state of a directory as a new git repo:

 .. code-block:: text